 Skip to Content

-OWLL APA Interactive creates customised examples of APA style references
+OWLL APA Interactive creates examples of APA style references

 Microsoft Word has a Citations & Bibliography function.
 Instructions are available within Word, or on Microsoft's add a citation and create a bibliography.

-Good for: managing many references; exporting from databases; storing for future use; generating reference lists and in-text citations.
+Good for: managing many references and associated PDFs; exporting from databases; storing for future use; inserting in-text citations and reference lists

 Mendeley is a reference manager and academic social network.

 Zotero helps to collect, organize, cite, and share research sources.
 It is good for non-academic and multimedia sources as well as traditional scholarly references and sharing groups of references with collaborators.
 Massey Library provides limited support, particularly at Wellington Library.
 Zotero Guide (2,117 KB)

 Last updated on Friday 02 August 2019